 Whether you’re a lifelong soul fan or a casual listener on the hunt for your new favorite band, Portland’s Soul’d Out Music Festival has plenty to offer any audience.
-Founded in 2010, the annual music festival aspires to unite music lovers of all generations and provide a platform for artists often overlooked by the commercial industry.
+Founded in 2010, the annual music festival returns every April to unite music lovers of all generations and provide a platform for artists often overlooked by the commercial industry.

 “Soulful, uplifting music, recreated in the live setting, is one of the most healing and profound means of expression humanity has,” explain the festival’s founders.
 “This music is the most effective tool of bringing about positive social evolution.
 We offer this festival as the beginning of a new movement towards realizing music’s inherent healing and transformative qualities, and as a means of applying these qualities directly in our ever-expanding community.”

-Jazz lovers attended the shows at favorite venues around Portland, including the glamorous Arlene Schnitzer Concert Hall, Wonder Ballroom, Doug Fir Lounge, the Crystal Ballroom, Star Theater, Dante’s, the Roseland and Mississippi Studios, as well as funk havens Goodfoot Lounge and Holocene.
+Soul’d Out Festival performances take place at venues around Portland, including the glamorous Arlene Schnitzer Concert Hall, Wonder Ballroom, Doug Fir Lounge, Crystal Ballroom, Star Theater, Dante’s, the Roseland and Mississippi Studios, as well as funk havens Goodfoot Lounge and Holocene.

 For more information about the festival, visit Soul’d Out’s website.